- § 501

 (e) The renewal application guidance shall include the criteria that will guide the approving authority’s renewal decisions.
-Renewal determinations by the Department of Education shall be based on its performance framework, the terms set forth in the Charter Contract, and shall take account of the school’s performance agreement with the approving authority, consistent with CDR 14-200-275, and with 79 Del.
+Renewal determinations by the Department of Education shall be based on its performance framework, the terms set forth in the Charter Contract, and shall take account of the school’s performance agreement with the approving authority, consistent with 14 DE Admin.
+Code 275, and with 79 Del.
 Laws, c.
 51. Other approving authorities may choose to adopt the criteria utilized by the Department of Education.
 Each approving authority shall develop a rubric based on its criteria for evaluating renewal applications and shall provide this rubric to applicants as part of the renewal application guidance.
 The approving authority shall publish the renewal application guidance on its website and make it available in written form upon request.

 (f) No later than September 30, the governing board of a charter school seeking renewal shall submit a renewal application to the approving authority pursuant to the renewal application guidance issued by the approving authority.
 The approving authority shall decide upon the renewal application no later than 60 working days after the filing of the renewal application.